FaserF/hassio-addons/sap-abap-cloud-dev/README.md

 ## Installation

-1. Add this repository to your Home Assistant add-on store
+1. Add this repository to your Home Assistant App store
-2. Install the "SAP ABAP Cloud Developer Trial" add-on
+2. Install the "SAP ABAP Cloud Developer Trial" app
 3. **READ AND ACCEPT** the SAP license terms
 4. Set `agree_to_license: true` in the configuration
-5. Start the add-on (initial startup takes 5-10 minutes)
+5. Start the app (initial startup takes 5-10 minutes)

 ---

 ## ⚙️ Configuration

-Configure the add-on via the **Configuration** tab in the Home Assistant add-on page.
+Configure the app via the **Configuration** tab in the Home Assistant App page.

 ### Options